 Central to many of these lawsuits is the claim that Olympus's redesign of its duodenoscopes, with the goal of making them easier to use, made them more difficult to properly clean.
 Olympus had argued that hospital staff wasn't properly cleaning the devices, but eventually conceded that its cleaning instructions were inadequate, providing updated instructions to doctors and hospitals.
 Lawsuits alleging fraud hinge on reports (such as the Senate report) that Olympus knew of problems with infections but failed to alert the doctors, hospitals, or the public.

 Plaintiff Aaron Young, who nearly died from a CRE infection after a lengthy hospital stay, sued Olympus for negligence and fraud in February 2015.
 His complaint claims Olympus failed in its duty to provide an "effective and validated reprocessing protocol" -- in other words, updated cleaning instructions.
 And by knowing the difficulty in properly cleaning the device (and the resulting danger of infection), the suit claims, the company made false representations about its safety.

-Get Free Legal Help with an Olympus Scope Lawsuit
+Get Legal Help with an Olympus Scope Lawsuit

 While success is never guaranteed in a hospital setting, certain injuries are preventable.
 If you believe you may have been exposed to CRE or some other superbug after being treated with an Olympus scope, it's in your best interests to explore your legal options.
-A great first step is to contact an experienced injury attorney for a free claim evaluation.
+A great first step is to contact an experienced injury attorney right away.